 - A bit of lid flex

-When resting on a desk, the GS65’s style is easily noticeable, thanks to an attractive matte black frame edged in gold, also around the touchpad, with the same accents on the hinge, ventilation and MSI logo at the center of the lid.
+When resting on a desk, this MSI gaming laptop’s visual representation is easily noticeable, thanks to an attractive matte black frame edged in gold, also around the touchpad, with the same accents on the hinge, ventilation and MSI logo at the center of the lid.
 MSI takes a different approach regarding the look and feel of this ultraportable, by focusing on a gaming laptop with a far wider appeal.

 It doesn’t have the curvy angles and red LEDs all over the chassis – rather you unbox the most understated gaming laptops we’ve seen to date – one that you have no qualms using in the office, at an eSports tournament or whipping out in a coffee shop to finish an urgent project.

-The laptop feels premium and very light, weighing just 4.14 pounds and a meagre 0.69 (17.33mm) thin, against the Asus ROG Zephyrus GX501’s 4.97 pounds and 0.7 inches –it has held the bulb for thin-and-lightweight gaming laptops, until the MSI Thin–051 happened.
+The MSI GS65 Stealth feels premium and very light with a thin bezel around the display; weighing just 4.14 pounds and a meager 0.69 (17.33mm) thin, against the Asus ROG Zephyrus GX501’s 4.97 pounds and 0.7 inches – it has held the bulb for thin-and-lightweight gaming laptops until the MSI GF65 Thin happened.
 It will slide easily into any backpack and won’t weigh you down, which is impressive considering that it’s a device meant for daily commute.

 Keyboard and Touchpad

-Even with the thin profile, MSI managed to include plenty of ports and a SteelSeries keyboard with good travel and a very comfortable feedback.
-The keyboard is RGB backlit with 16.7 million color options that adapts with the gaming mode.
+Even with the thin profile, MSI managed to include plenty of ports and a SteelSeries keyboard with good travel and very comfortable feedback.
+The keyboard is RGB backlit with 16.7 million color options that adapt to the gaming mode.
 It also features SteelSeries GameSense technology, that matches the lighting theme to sync with gameplay on supported games.

 Features and Configurations

-The GS65 Stealth Thin is available in many configurations, all bearing the same resolution but some with a GTX 1070 and differing amounts of RAM and storage.
+The MSI Stealth Thin is available in many configurations, all bearing the same resolution but some with a Geforce GTX 1060 or GeForce GTX 1660 Ti and differing amounts of RAM and storage, and delivers powerful gaming performance at this price.
 For anyone out here looking for an ultra-thin gaming laptop, the Series offers some degree of choice to match your needs, but it’s not anything close to fully customizable.
-Our review model, the MSI GS65 Stealth -006 is outfitted with a full HD (1920 x 1080) 144Hz screen, 16GB RAM, RTX 2060 GPU and 512GB SSD NVMe storage.
+Our review model, the Stealth -006 is outfitted with a full HD (1920 x 1080) 144Hz screen, 16GB RAM, RTX 2060 GPU, and 512GB SSD NVMe storage.

-Surprisingly, even with the thin footprint it gets an excellent set of I/O ports: An Ethernet jack, a pair of USB 3.1 ports, and headphone and mic jacks – all on the left flank.
-The right panel holds another USB 3.1 port, a USB-C port with Thunderbolt 3, a HDMI port, and a Mini DisplayPort connection.
-Ethernet connectivity is provided by Killer E2500 chipset that prioritizes gaming network traffic to prevent lag and lower ping –alongside dual-band 802.11ac and Bluetooth 5.0.
+Surprisingly, even with the thin footprint, it gets an excellent set of I/O ports: An Ethernet jack, a pair of USB 3.1 ports, and headphone and mic jacks – all on the left flank.
+The right panel holds another USB 3.1 port, a USB-C port with Thunderbolt 3, an HDMI port, and a Mini DisplayPort connection.
+Ethernet connectivity is provided by Killer E2500 chipset that prioritizes gaming network traffic to prevent lag and lower ping –alongside dual-band 802.11ac Wi-Fi and Bluetooth 5.0.

-The major boost on the GS65’s performance is the Intel “Coffee Lake” processor, in this case the six-core Intel Core i7-8750H (2.2 GHz-4.1GHz).
-This is an eighth-generation processor that gets better scores than its “Kaby Lake R” predecessor with the addition of two more cores, whose benefit mainly shows on strenuous multicore tasks like media projects or epic gaming sessions.
+The major boost on the Stealth’s performance is the Intel “Coffee Lake” processor, in this case, the 8th Gen Intel Core i7-8750H (2.2 GHz-4.1GHz), but you have machines like the Acer Predator Triton 500 with the newer Intel Core i7-9750H.
+The Intel Core i7 chip used here is an eighth-generation processor that gets better scores than its “Kaby Lake R” predecessor with the addition of two more cores, whose benefit mainly shows on strenuous multicore tasks like media projects or epic gaming sessions.
 With two more cores in tow, it will churn out massive spreadsheets and render video files without lagging.

 As always, synthetic tests alone are meaningful for measuring a GPU’s general 3D aptitude, but they can’t beat full retail video games in rating a laptop’s gaming performance.
 Far Cry 5 and Rise of the Tomb Raider are both modern AAA titles that boast built-in schemes that can be run at 1080p on both the moderate and maximum graphics-quality presets (Far Cry 5 – Normal and Ultra; Rise of the Tomb Raider – Medium and Very High).

 Simply put, the extra cost of the RTX 2060 doesn’t pan out, especially when stacked against GTX 1660 Ti-based systems.
-That’s is partly due to the fact that the RTX 2060 can’t make great use of ray-tracing, like you would with high-end RTX 2070 and RTX 2080 variants.
+That’s is partly due to the fact that the RTX 2060 can’t make great use of ray tracing like you would with high-end RTX 2070 (an upgrade over Nvidia GeForce GTX 1070) and the silky smooth RTX 2080 variants.
 As such, since the performance is about equal to the non-RTX cards, the added cost isn’t really worthwhile.
-Regardless of how it fares head to head, if you have your eye on this laptop, in a larger sense, this performance is solid.
+Regardless of how it stacks head to head, if you have your eye on this laptop, in a larger sense, this performance is solid.

 If you’re looking for a gaming laptop for the first time, you might not be aware that almost none of these devices bring along decent battery life.
-But, the GS65 breaks the paradigm, and so do other thin and light models including the Zephyrus and Alienware 15.
+But, the MSI Stealth-006 breaks the paradigm, and so do other thin and light models including the MSI GS75 Stealth, Asus Zephyrus and Alienware 15.

-It now brings decent battery life to a category where even four hours is a rarity, and goes ahead to promise up to eight hours on a single charge.
-This is far better than, say, 90% gaming laptops out here, but there’s still room to grow.
+It now brings decent battery life to a category where even four hours is a rarity and goes ahead to promise up to eight hours on a single charge.
+This is far better than, say, 90% of gaming laptops out there, but there’s still room to grow.